 We look forward to meeting you soon—either on the trail, at the State House, or at a social event.
 NRCM Rising staffers are part of NRCM’s 30-person staff.
 We work on all of NRCM’s top priorities—tackling climate change, protecting the North Woods, restoring Maine’s rivers, promoting more sustainable living, and keeping tar sands out of Maine.
 Please get in touch with us to learn more about NRCM Rising and how you can get involved, too!

 Maine mountains are my happy place!
 It’s a pleasure to connect with people who want to protect them, too.
 I began thinking about how people situate themselves in relation to the land around them when studying anthropology at Bates College.
 Before working at NRCM, I taught Leave No Trace education in Acadia National Park, and after that I was a high school English teacher in Luxembourg where I taught piano lessons and hiked from castle to castle.
-Every so often I produce NRCM’s podcast, Maine’s Environment with NRCM.
+Every so often I produce NRCM’s podcast, Maine Environment: Frontline Voices.
 I’m always looking for new podcast recommendations and running routes.

 Federal Project Director